 - Differentiate the major laboratory departments and laboratory personnel.

-- Elucidate and practice correct specimen collection in the laboratory and in Point of Care testing.
+- Elucidate and practice correct specimen collection in the laboratory and in Point

 - Exhibit mastery of the varieties of collection equipment and safety devices, test tubes and the various types of additives.